 Under ORS 352.102, the Board of Trustees (“Trustees” or “Board”) of the University of Oregon (“University” or “UO”) may authorize, establish, eliminate, collect, manage, use in any manner and expend all revenue derived from tuition and mandatory enrollment fees.

 Under ORS 352.105, the Board will also collect mandatory Incidental Fees upon the request of the Associated Students of the University of Oregon (“ASUO”) under a process established by the ASUO in consultation with the Trustees.
 Mandatory Incidental Fees collected by the Board will be allocated by the recognized student government.
-The mandatory Incidental Fee proposed by the ASUO, uses of the fee, or decision to modify an existing fee may be refused by the Board or the University President (“President”) if one determines that:
+The mandatory Incidental Fee proposed by the ASUO, uses of the fee, or decision to modify the existing fee may be refused by the Board or the University President (“President”) if one determines that:

 The recognized student government assessed or allocated the mandatory incidental fees in violation of applicable local, state, or federal law;